Mayzone/auto-update/README.md

 Added total secured loot display when keybind used

-Added mark and iintimidate enemy in civilian mode
+Added mark and intimidate enemy in civilian mode

 Update 1.
 24.06.2020